swcarpentry/shell-novice/reference.md

     they read data from [standard input](#standard-input),
     process it, and write the result to [standard output](#standard-output).

-flag
-:   A terse way to specify an option or setting to a command-line program.
-    By convention Unix applications use a dash followed by a single letter, such as `-v`, or two dashes followed by a word, such as `--verbose`, while DOS applications use a slash, such as `/V`.
-    Depending on the application, a flag may be followed by a single argument, as in `-o /tmp/output.txt`.

 for loop
 :   A loop that is executed once for each value in some kind of set, list, or range.
     See also: [while loop](#while-loop).